kabirt7/postcode-api/README.md

 ## Features
 * POST http://localhost:8080/postcode - Body must include a string, "suburbName", and a long, "postcodeNumber".
 * GET http://localhost:8080/postcode - returns all stored data pairings
 * Each item also includes a createdAt and updatedAt Column.
-The former of which is automatically pre-persisted.
+Automatically pre-persisted.

 ## Known issues